ARM-software/CMSIS-View/Documentation/Doxygen/src/eventlist.md

-# Eventlist Utility {#evntlst}
+# eventlist Utility {#evntlst}

 ## Overview {#about_evntlst}

-Eventlist is a command line tool for processing Event Recorder data stored to a log file.
+**eventlist** is a command line tool for processing Event Recorder data stored to a log file.

 The utility is a Go application that is available for all major operating systems and is run from the command line.
 Refer to the [eventlist source code](https://github.com/ARM-software/CMSIS-View/tree/main/tools/eventlist) for more information including the invocation details.

-## Analyze Events
+## Usage example {#evntlst_example}

-It is used in the example project \ref scvd_evt_stat.
+eventlist functionality can be easily tested with the example project \ref scvd_evt_stat.

 Build and run the example.
-Then run  `eventlist -s EventRecorder.log` in a terminal to create the human readable output:
+Then in the terminal run `eventlist -s EventRecorder.log` to obtain the following human readable output:

 ```txt
    Start/Stop event statistic